 To create a clean appearance, we also decided to upholster the underside of the seat, since you can see it when the storage compartment is opened.
 For this we used Phifertex® Mesh, which gives a clean appearance and allows breathability.
 To hide the staples used in upholstering the seat top, we installed Hidem Gimp trim where the vinyl met the mesh.

-In this video you will learn how to pattern, cut and glue foam; sew a decorative top plate; add piping; assemble the vinyl cover; staple the cover in place; and hide the staples.
+In this video you will learn how to pattern, cut and glue foam; how to sew a decorative top plate; how to add piping; how to assemble the vinyl cover; how to staple the cover in place; and how to hide the staples.